cpnat/streamlit-gcp-bootstrap/README.md

 ### Local run

-1.1 - To run your application locally (using a venv) in a container:-
+1.1 - To run your application locally in a container:-

 ```
 make run-container